-NAPERVILLE — Students and teachers from Highlands and Mill Street Schools are headed to the White House next week to screen the video they produced at the first ever White House Student Film Festival.
+Students and teachers from Highlands and Mill Street schools in Naperville are headed to the White House next week to screen the video they produced at the first ever White House Student Film Festival.

-A team of students from Mill Street and Highlands School and their art teachers Kyle Wood (Highlands) and Chuck Hoff (Mill) will join other finalists from across the country in Washington, D.C., for the festival scheduled Feb.
-28 at the 1600 Pennsylvania Ave.
-Attending the Film Festival are students Reyah Doshi and Garrett Dahn from Mill Street and Sarah Matus, Emily Villazon and Jesse Barney from Highlands along with the two teachers.
+A team of students from Mill Street and Highlands schools and their art teachers Kyle Wood (Highlands) and Chuck Hoff (Mill) will join other finalists from across the country in Washington, D.C., for the festival scheduled Feb.
+28 at the White House.

 “I was exceptionally proud of the students who worked hard to create this film,” said Hoff. ”The students delivered a perfect message of what art looks like when we do it as a team.”

 Wood added the video is an opportunity to demonstrate how our students put into practice the district mission: to educate students to be self-directed learners, collaborative workers, complex thinkers, quality producers and community contributors.

 “They were undoubtedly quality producers, but also collaborative workers despite the hurdle of never having met or spoken directly to their peers from the other building,” Wood said.

 “This project was student-initiated and led to a large degree with Mr. Hoff and me facilitating them to be self-directed learners.
 They were complex thinkers in creating special effects that often required three layers of video and using things like the green screen effect in ways it was not designed for (in a good way).

 “Finally, our students have contributed greatly to our community by creating this project that serves as a model for what can be accomplished through dedication, hard work and collaboration,” Wood said.

 To see their creation, visit https://www.youtube.com/watch?v=tmMq0ZUD00A.